jeudi 1 décembre 2011

 'its hot summer day, but a refreshing one with all of you here, having chosen to come to Jerusalem to learn Arabic".

 i expressed in my welcome note and orientation.
+I introduced the Centre: where Academia meets Culture;

 the place: Khan Tankaz, Hammam al Ayn 14thC Mamluk site; the working team: Amira, Samira, Ayman and Mohammad;